Luis Rodríguez, MD | Foundations of Clinical Research

 He selected Harvard Medical School’s Foundations of Clinical Research program for two reasons: the curriculum lays the groundwork in epidemiology and biostatistics to train the next generation of clinical researchers, and HMS faculty conduct live virtual seminars on how to use the statistical analysis software STATA.

-“As a doctor with an interest in clinical research, I felt it was pivotal for my career to learn how to design the study in which I’m formulating a research question and how to collect that information,” he adds.
+“As a doctor with an interest in clinical research, I felt it was pivotal for my career to learn how to design the study in which I’m formulating a research question and how to collect that information.
+This program was the perfect fit,” he adds.

 Real-Time, Skill-Based Learning